codio-content/MySQL_Aggregation/.guides/content/Ambiguous-column-names-edfc.md

     ...
 ```

 This is because the `e_store.reviews` table also has an `id` column.

-Specifying the table and column with the dot syntax will prevent the following error:
+If you get the following error:

 ```
 ERROR 1052 (23000): Column 'id' in field list is ambiguous
 ```

+You may avoid it either by:

+1. Specifying the table and column with the dot syntax
+2. Defining more specific column names for `id` fields when creating tables.
+Such as `product_id` or `review_id`

 |||